One of the custom audio testing switchers Brent has designed and built -- borrowed here for a speaker test by fellow Wirecutter writer Chris Heinonen

 Consulted with manufacturers on design and tuning of audio products, mostly active (internally amplified) products such as soundbars and wireless speakers

-World's most active advocate of CEA-2010 subwoofer output measurements (here’s the manual I wrote)
+World's most active advocate of CEA-2010 subwoofer output measurements (here’s the manual he wrote)

-Perhaps the world's most outspoken advocate of speaker measurements in reviews (here’s an article I wrote explaining how and why it’s done)
+Perhaps the world's most outspoken advocate of speaker measurements in reviews (here’s an article he wrote explaining how and why it’s done)

 Recorded as a musician or voiceover producer in numerous professional studios in New York City, Los Angeles, Dallas and San Francisco.